NEW EMPLOYMENT OPPORTUNities

 As preparations for negotiating a Statewide Treaty with the Victorian Government later this year gain momentum, the Elders' Voice Standing Group assumes a pivotal role in providing cultural guidance to the Assembly's elected Members.
 Together, they are committed to paving the way for a brighter future, rooted in respect, understanding, and shared prosperity.

-Uncle Anthony Egan, a respected member of the Bunurong community, brings a wealth of experience and commitment to his new role.
+Uncle Anthony Egan Bunurong Elder, a respected member of the Bunurong community, brings a wealth of experience and commitment to his new role.
 His involvement in various committees, including the Reconciliation committees, Phillip Island Nature Parks, Westernport Water, South Coast Dhelk Dja, Bass Coast Reconciliation Network (BCRN), Bass Coast Health - First Peoples Advisory, and Bass Coast South Gippsland Reconciliation Group, underscores his dedication to representing Indigenous interests and fostering community empowerment.

 The Assembly, comprising 32 Members elected by Aboriginal communities across Victoria, is actively engaging with communities to gather ideas and feedback in preparation for the upcoming negotiations.
-The Elders’ Voice Standing Group, with Uncle Anthony Egan among its esteemed members, will provide invaluable cultural insight and wisdom throughout the negotiation process.
+The Elders’ Voice Standing Group, with Uncle Anthony Egan Bunurong Elder among its esteemed members, will provide invaluable cultural insight and wisdom throughout the negotiation process.

 As preparations for negotiating a Statewide Treaty with the Victorian Government later this year gain momentum, the Elders' Voice Standing Group assumes a pivotal role in providing cultural guidance to the Assembly's elected Members.
 Together, they are committed to paving the way for a brighter future, rooted in respect, understanding, and shared prosperity.

-Uncle Anthony Egan, a respected member of the Bunurong community, brings a wealth of experience and commitment to his new role.
+Uncle Anthony Egan Bunurong Elder, a respected member of the Bunurong community, brings a wealth of experience and commitment to his new role.
 His involvement in various committees, including the Reconciliation committees, Phillip Island Nature Parks, Westernport Water, South Coast Dhelk Dja, Bass Coast Reconciliation Network (BCRN), Bass Coast Health - First Peoples Advisory, and Bass Coast South Gippsland Reconciliation Group, underscores his dedication to representing Indigenous interests and fostering community empowerment.

 The Assembly, comprising 32 Members elected by Aboriginal communities across Victoria, is actively engaging with communities to gather ideas and feedback in preparation for the upcoming negotiations.
-The Elders’ Voice Standing Group, with Uncle Anthony Egan among its esteemed members, will provide invaluable cultural insight and wisdom throughout the negotiation process.
+The Elders’ Voice Standing Group, with Uncle Anthony Egan Bunurong Elder among its esteemed members, will provide invaluable cultural insight and wisdom throughout the negotiation process.

 BUNURONG LAND COUNCIL ABORIGINAL CORPORATION